ruslo/CGold/docs/first-step/generate-native-tool.rst

 Generate native tool files
 --------------------------

-You can use GUI or command-line version of CMake to generate native files.
+You can use the GUI or command-line version of CMake to generate native files.

 .. toctree::
   :maxdepth: 2